 Expulsion or termination

-Examples of Remedial MeasuresStrategies for Individual Behavioral Change
+Examples of Remedial Measures:Strategies for Individual Behavioral Change

 Framing the aggressive behavior as a failed attempt to solve a real problemor reach a goal.
 The adult assists the misbehaving student to find a better way to solve the problem or meet the goal.